Clay County, Arkansas Agriculture Programs

 help them to be productive while avoiding resistance problems to insecticides, herbicides

-2018 Pesticide Applicator Training's will be held Tuesday, January 16th at 9 a.m.
+2019 Pesticide Applicator Training's will be held in January and February.
+To find

-To find additional training opportunities or learn more about pesticide training
+additional training opportunities or learn more about pesticide training and licensing

 The Arkansas Abandoned Pesticide Collection Program is a way for farmers to safely

 and properly dispose of old and unwanted pesticides.
-Click here to learn more about the program.
+Click here for the state wide collection schedule.

 "Burn It Down, Clean It Up" is a publication written in part by Clay County Extension